dusk-network/docs-public/src/content/docs/developer/smart-contract/core-concepts.md

 #### Events

 Smart contracts on Dusk can use events as a lightweight mechanism to provide feedback, and they are particularly useful for triggering actions on the caller's side.
-Events are provied through [rusk_abi::emit()](https://docs.rs/rusk-abi/0.13.0-rc.0/rusk_abi/fn.emit.html).
+Events are provided through [rusk_abi::emit()](https://docs.rs/rusk-abi/0.13.0-rc.0/rusk_abi/fn.emit.html).

 Events serve as a logging mechanism that facilitates interactions between various applications and can be emitted by either queries or transactions.
-Events can be processed post-call by the caller, which can then execute its logic accordingly
+Events can be processed post-call by the caller, which can then execute its logic accordingly.

 Clients can subscribe to events emitted by both smart contracts and nodes by using the <a href="https://github.com/dusk-network/rusk/wiki/RUES-(Rusk-Universal-Event-System)" target="_blank">Rusk Universal Event System</a>.